 The semesterly transcript of records is made available to students electronically in the student portal.
 If required, copies printed on security paper and certified (where necessary) can be ordered in the portal also.

 Twice a year after the grades have been entered into SAP SLCM by the faculties, it is determined which students have failed in each of the study programs.
-These unsuccessful attempts are recorded in the electronic student file and the system determines in which cases students are even excluded from a program or study program due to too many unsuccessful attempts.
+These unsuccessful attempts are recorded in the electronic student file and it is determined in which cases students are even excluded from a program or study program due to too many unsuccessful attempts.

-The SAP solution for unsuccessful attempt controlling covers all of the programs and study programs that are awarded ECTS credits.
-For these programs, it supports the entire process, from identifying the students to be verified to setting the bans and corresponding with the students.
+The SAP solution covers all degree programs and study programs at the Bachelor's and Master's level that are awarded ECTS credits.
+For these courses and programs, it fully supports the process from the determination of students' failed attempts to the setting of bans and the correspondence to the students.

 With a few exceptions, UZH students initiate their own graduation process.
 To do so, they fill out a form, which they can download from the online services, and send it to the Dean's office.
 This downloading of the form initiates a workflow in SAP that manages the graduation process.